 The keyword here is, when.
 Jesus expected fasting to be a regular part of his disciples’ lives.

 Fasting and prayer are two of the strongest weapons God has given us.
 Yet, they are often the most neglected of the spiritual disciplines.

 In 2 Chronicles 20, The Israelites are about to be attacked by 3 armies.
 King Jehoshaphat calls the people of Judah together to fast and pray so they can receive directions from the Lord.

-Because of their obedience, the Israelites defeat their enemies and receive a blessing from the Lord.
+Because of their obedience, the Israelites defeated their enemies and received a blessing from the Lord.